jamespilcher/EXCS-Hackathon-Round/README.md

 ## Submission

 - Email your tetris_ai.py to jp910@exeter.ac.uk
+- A MAXIMUM of 2 submissions per team, preferably in the same email.
 - Be sure to include your team name and a short summary of your implementation!

-All Code provided was made by Charlie Goldstraw, our 'CodeMaster'
+All Code provided was made by Charlie Goldstraw, our 'CodeMaster', (https://github.com/CGoldstraw/Hackathon)